dnacombo/app-maxfilter/README.md

 ## Output

-The output file is a MEG file in `.fif` format.
+The output files are a MEG file in `.fif` format and an `.html` report.